Fears Grow For Russian Backpacker Who Disappeared On Thailand’s ‘Death Island’

 “We remain confident that this is the correct decision.
 We hope that the Thai authorities will show leniency in relation to the death sentence.
 We have always said that we did not want innocent men sentenced, nor guilty parties acquitted on a technicality.
 In the end, we believe that the evidence is overwhelming and we feel that justice has been done.

-The family said that they were present in the court hearings and was provided “excellent, unbiased translation” by family friends residing in the country.
+The family said that they were present in the court hearings and were provided “excellent, unbiased translation” by family friends residing in the country.

 Wai and Zaw previously confessed to the murder, but later retracted their statements claiming that they have been tortured.
-They filed an appeal but the court announced its firm decision to uphold the sentences.
+They filed an appeal, but the court announced its firm decision to uphold the sentences.
 As per the judges, the evidence collected was reliable.

 The Miller family is pushing for jail time in order for the Burmese migrant workers to reflect on what they did.